Where is Queen's?

 Taking the ferry to Belfast

-A better bet if you have a lot of belongings to bring with you, the two main Belfast routes are to Liverpool and to Cairnryan in Scotland, both provided by Stena Line.
-An alternative route runs from Holyhead in Wales to Dublin, with excellent motorway connections between there and Belfast.
+Fast ferry services including Stena Line and P&O Ferries make multiple daily crossings from Northern Ireland to ports in Scotland and England.
+The two main Belfast routes are from Liverpool and Cairnryan, both provided by Stena Line.
+An alternative route runs from Holyhead to Dublin, with excellent motorway connections between there and Belfast.

 Travelling within Ireland